 DISCONTINUANCE OF SERVICE

-DMU CME Services are being provided by Des Moines University as a courtesy to you.
-Des Moines University reserves the right to terminate, modify, discontinue, temporarily or permanently, the DMU CME Services at any time, with or without notice.
+Des Moines University is providing DMU CME Services as a courtesy to you.
+Des Moines University reserves the right to terminate, modify, or discontinue, temporarily or permanently, the DMU CME Services at any time, with or without notice.
 In addition, Des Moines University may terminate, modify or limit any or all of the DMU CME Services if you violate the terms of this Agreement or any other agreement with Des Moines University, you violate any law, or if we determine, for any other reason, that it is no longer appropriate for you to use those DMU CME Services.

 COPYRIGHT AND TRADEMARK INFORMATION

-You agree that any dispute or claim (including personal injury claims) related to your use of DMU CME Services is subject to the exclusive jurisdiction of the state of Iowa and that any such dispute shall be governed by the laws of the state of Iowa.
+You agree that any dispute or claim (including personal injury claims) related to your use of DMU CME Services is subject to the exclusive jurisdiction of the state of Iowa and that the laws of the state of Iowa shall govern any such dispute.
 This agreement also applies to anyone claiming on your behalf.